 How is Biofuel produced?

 Traditionally it was manufactured from crops like jatropha that Dr. Abdul Kalam had advocated.
-But those crops were not able to sustainably replace fuels because it required a lot of land.
+But those crops were not able to sustainably replace fuels because they required a lot of lands.
 This raised the question of whether land should be diverted from food to fuel.

 Second-generation biodiesel is not about using the land but leveraging existing feedstocks.
 People were able to manufacture it from byproducts of vegetable oil refineries.

-Now we’re going more towards the third generation.
-I’m glad that technology is evolving, where people can manufacture literally from the waste of vegetable oil refinery.
+Now we’re going more towards the third generation and I’m glad that technology is evolving, where people can manufacture literally from the waste of vegetable oil refinery.

 The fourth generation is where any organic waste or any municipal waste can be converted into biofuel.